Did you find this article useful?

-Between a fixed and a variable home loan, the best choice will depend on your current circumstances, future plans, and whether you're buying a property as the home you'll live in (referred to as "owner occupier"), or as an investment.
+Between a fixed and a variable home loan, the best choice will depend on your current circumstances and future plans.
+It will also depend on whether you're buying a property as the home you'll live in (referred to as 'owner occupier'), or as an investment property.
 You may want a fixed rate, have the variable option, or even a bit of both.

 Here's a quick guide to help you understand the difference between fixed and variable loans so you can find one that suits you.
 We've also included some other useful information about the importance of pre-approval.